Willys-Kitchen/screen-estate/README.md

 Screen Estate is an app to help you manage your screen real estate for free.
 It's a macOS window snapping utility app, similar to [FancyZones](https://learn.microsoft.com/en-us/windows/powertoys/fancyzones) on Windows.

 Hold **Shift** while dragging a window and your defined zones appear on screen.
 Drag into one and the window resizes to fill it.
-Alternatively, press **⌃⌥ + 1–9** to snap the focused window directly to a numbered zone.
-Zones are configured per display and saved per mode, so you can have different layouts for different workflows.
+Alternatively, press your designated modifier keys **+ 1–9** to snap the focused window directly to a numbered zone.
+Zones are configured globally and saved per mode, so you can have different layouts for different workflows.

 ## Features